 In fact we say that $L^\pm$ is the positive (negative) stabilization of $L$, a Legendrian link in $(M,\xi)$, if $L^\pm=L\#\mathcal O^\pm$; where $\mathcal O^\pm$ is the positive (negative) stabilization of the standard Legendrian unknot $\mathcal O$ in $(S^3,\xi_{\text{st}})$.
 The Legendrian knots $\mathcal O^\pm$ are shown as front projections in Figure \ref{Stabilizations}.

 The link type remains unchanged after stabilizations.
-The behaviour of the other classical invariants is given by the following proposition. \begin{prop} For every null-homologous Legendrian link $L$ in a contact 3-manifold $(M,\xi)$ it is
+The behaviour of the other classical invariants is given by the following proposition. \begin{prop} For every null-homologous Legendrian link $L$ in a contact $3$-manifold $(M,\xi)$ one has

 Furthermore, we have that

 in $cHFL^-\left(\overline M,L,\mathfrak t_{\xi}\right)$. \end{prop} \begin{proof} The first claim is a standard fact (see \cite{Etnyre4} for example).
 The second one follows from Theorem \ref{teo:connected_sum}, which says that we just need to determine $\mathfrak L(\mathcal O^\pm)$, the fact that $cHFK^-(\bigcirc)\cong\F[U]_{(0,0)}$, which says that $\mathfrak L(\mathcal O^\pm)$ is fixed by the classical invariants of $\mathcal O^\pm$, and the first part of this proposition, which tells us that $\text{tb}(\mathcal O^\pm)=-2$ and $\text{rot}(\mathcal O^\pm)=\pm 1$. \end{proof}